SaadAhmedGit/CMake-Project-Template/README.md

 # CMake Project Template
 CMake project template for Vscode with multiple file builds, debugging support and external terminal runs for C++.
+### Note
+This has currently only been tested of Linux.
+MacOS might be supported out of the box with a few tweaks but Windows support is most likely not there.
+Would love to accept PRs for that.
 ## Dependencies
+- Visual Studio Code
+- CMake (>= 3.26)
+- g++ or clang compilers
 - lldb (debugging)
 - alacritty (terminal - can be changed from `/.vscode/tasks.json`)
 - clangd (linting)